MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/app-only-auth-powershell-v2.md

 > [!NOTE]
 > You need to connect to Exchange Online PowerShell or Security & Compliance PowerShell _before_ completing steps to create a new service principal.
 Creating a new service principal without connecting to PowerShell won't work (your Azure App ID and Object ID is needed to create the new service principal).
+>
-> Remember, this method is supported only in Exchange Online PowerShell, and only when you connect in [REST API mode](exchange-online-powershell-v2.md#updates-for-the-exo-v3-module) (don't use the _UseRPSSession_ switch in the **Connect-ExchangeOnline** command).
+> This method is supported only in Exchange Online PowerShell, and only when you connect in [REST API mode](exchange-online-powershell-v2.md#updates-for-the-exo-v3-module) (don't use the _UseRPSSession_ switch in the **Connect-ExchangeOnline** command).

 For information about creating custom role groups, see [Create role groups](/exchange/permissions-exo/role-groups#create-role-groups).
 The custom role group that you assign to the application can contain any combination of built-in and custom roles.